 Rights Agreement.
 Pursuant to our stockholder rights agreement, one preferred stock purchase right is distributed with and attached to each share of our common stock.
-Each right will entitle its holder, under the circumstances described below, to purchase from us one one-thousandth of a share of our Series A Preferred Stock at an initial exercise price per right of \$75.00 per one-thousandth of a share of Series A Preferred Stock at an initial exercise price per right are set forth in a rights agreement between us and Computershare Investor Services, LLC, as rights agent.
+Each right will entitle its holder, under the circumstances described below, to purchase from us one one-thousandth of a share of our Series A Preferred Stock at an initial exercise price per right of \$75.00 per one-thousandth of a share of Series A Preferred Stock, subject to certain adjustments.
+The description and terms of the rights are set forth in a rights agreement between us and Computershare Investor Services, LLC, as rights agent.
 The following description of the rights is a summary and is qualified in its entirety by reference to the rights agreement, which has been included as an exhibit to the registration statement of which this prospectus is a part.